 The City’s portion of the project was designed as an Advanced Mitigation site.
 As monitoring of the site demonstrates its success in restoring estuary habitat the project will generate habitat credits which can use to offset future wetland and habitat impacts caused by City projects.
 Unlike the credits generated by the Smith Island/Union Slough Restoration project the credits generated by the Smith Island Estuary Restoration project are not limited to use for impacts on Smith Island.
 The credits can be used to offset unavoidable wetland and habitat impacts caused by City projects anywhere in the Snohomish River Basin.
 Once fully developed the site is anticipated to generate approximately 35 acres worth of credits.
 As credits begin to be generated and debited a ledger of available credits will be posted here.

 Silver Lake Monitoring

 The City has collected water quality samples at various depths at one station at Silver Lake since 1989.
 View the 2023 Silver Lake health report.

-The City’s monitoring of Silver Lake of the last 20 years is to look at water quality trends over time related to nutrients and lake productivity.
+The purpose of the City’s monitoring of Silver Lake is to look at water quality trends over time as related to nutrients and lake productivity.

 The productivity values or trophic state values have varied from year to year, but most have been in the oligotrophic range (below 40).
-The sampling data suggest that Silver Lake’s trophic state has not declined over the past 20 years.
+The sampling data suggest that Silver Lake’s trophic state has not declined since monitoring began in 1989.

 Silver Lake has been plagued by excessive growth of an invasive macrophyte, Eurasian milfoil.
 Unlike algae, rooted aquatic plants like milfoil obtain their nutrients primarily from the lake bottom sediment.
-The City hires divers to remove milfoil by hand from the lake nearshore swimming beach annually.
+The city hires divers to remove milfoil by hand from the lake nearshore swimming beach annually.
 In recent years, milfol has not been observed in the nearshore zone monitored by divers.